Yorkshire Auditory Implant Service

 • give advice to all carers

-• ensure that the speech processor is in good working order
+• ensure that the sound processor is in good working order

 • work individually with each child encouraging the development of listening skills and speech and language skills